Duluth, MN (NNCNOW.com) -- The Duluth Airshow will be landing here this August 23-24, and a lot of new firsts will be taking off.

 "This is probably the biggest announcement we have ever made, considering that 99.9% of the military, let alone general public, has ever seen a "Raptor" fly," the Airshow President, Ryan Kern, said.

-This is the first time the F-22 "Raptor" will be flying in Minnesota.
+This is the first time the F-22 "Raptor" will be flying in Duluth.
 The "Raptor" will headline the airshow at Duluth, which is one of thirteen cities that will get to experience this sought after demonstration.

 The "Raptor" is a single-seat, twin-engine, fifth-generation fighter aircraft that uses stealth technology.
 Designed primarily as an air superiority fighter, it also has ground attack, electronic warfare and signals intelligence capabilities.
 More than a dozen other air performers will be in the line-up.